Samuel Colt: Hartford

-Colt purchased a large tract of land beside the Connecticut River, where he built his first factory during 1848, a larger factory named the Colt Armory during 1855, a manor that he called Armsmear during 1856, and employee tenement housing.
-He established a ten-hour work day for employees, installed washing stations in the factory, mandated a one-hour lunch period, and built the Charter Oak Hall, where employees could enjoy games, newspapers, and discussion rooms.
-Colt managed his plant with a military-like discipline: he would dismiss workers for tardiness, sub-par work or even suggesting improvements to his designs.
+Colt purchased a large tract of land beside the Connecticut River, where he built: his first factory in 1848; a larger factory (the Colt Armory) in 1855; the manor Armsmear in 1856; and employee tenement housing.
+He established a ten-hour work day for employees, installed washing stations in the factory, mandated a one-hour lunch break, and built the Charter Oak Hall, where employees could enjoy games, newspapers, and discussion rooms.
+Colt managed his plant with a military-like discipline: he would dismiss workers for tardiness, sub-par work, or even suggesting improvements to his designs.

-Colt hired Elisha K. Root as his chief mechanic in arranging the plant's machinery.
+As he set up his plant's machinery, Colt hired Elisha K. Root as his chief mechanic.
 Root had been successful in an earlier venture automating the production of axes and made, bought, or improved jigs, fixtures and profile machinery for Colt.
 Over the years he developed specialized machinery for stock turning or cutting the rifling in gun barrels.
-Root has been credited as "the first to build special purpose machinery and apply it to the manufacture of a commercial product".
-Colt historian Herbert G. Houze wrote, "had it not been for Root's inventive genius, Colt's dream of mass production would never have been realized".
+Historian Barbara Clark credited Root as "the first to build special purpose machinery and apply it to the manufacture of a commercial product."
+Colt historian Herbert G. Houze wrote, "Had it not been for Root's inventive genius, Colt's dream of mass production would never have been realized."

-Thus, Colt's factory was the first to make use of the concept known as the assembly line.
+Thus, Colt's factory was one of the first to make use of the concept known as the assembly line.
 The idea was not new but was never successful in industry at the time because of the lack of interchangeable parts.
 Root's machinery changed that for Colt, since the machines completed as much as 80% of the work and less than 20% of the parts required hand fitting and filing.
 Colt's revolvers were made by machine, but he insisted on final hand finishing and polishing of his revolvers to impart a handmade feel.
 Colt hired artisan gun makers from Bavaria and developed a commercial use for Waterman Ormsby's grammagraph to produce "roll-die" engraving on steel, particularly on the cylinders.
 He hired Bavarian engraver Gustave Young for fine hand engraving on his more "custom" pieces.
 In an attempt to attract skilled European-immigrant workers to his plant, Colt built a village near the factory away from the tenements which he named Coltsville and modeled the homes after a village in Potsdam.
-In an effort to end the flooding from the river he planted German osiers, a type of willow tree, in a 2-mile-long dike.
+In an effort to stem flooding from the river he planted German osiers, a type of willow tree, in a 2-mile-long dike.
 He subsequently built a factory to manufacture wicker furniture made from these trees.

 On June 5, 1856, Colt married Elizabeth Jarvis, the daughter of the Rev. William Jarvis, who lived downriver from Hartford.
 The wedding was lavish and featured the ceremony on a steamship overlooking the factory as well as fireworks and rifle salutes.
-The couple had four children: two daughters and a son who died in infancy and a son born during 1858, Caldwell Hart Colt.
+The couple had four children: two daughters and a son who died in infancy and a son born in 1858, Caldwell Hart Colt.